bigexchange/app-framework-helloworld-app/hooks/README.md

-# Basic Demo Application Hooks
+# your app Application Hooks

 Our external application can be written by anyone.